 a creative approach to problem solving

-We facilitate problem solving and build Design Thinking programmes
+We facilitate creative problem solving, design and build custom programmes

 Design Thinking Consultant